GT-ARC/chariot-ml-engine/README.md

 ## Existing Issues
 1. The new ChariotCloudAPI.py and MachineLearningAPI.py might cause the malfunction of some files, for example, quality_prediction.py, etc.

+## References
+In any use of this code, please let the author know and please cite the article below:
+- Görür, O.C.; Yu, X.; Sivrikaya, F. Integrating Predictive Maintenance in Adaptive Process Scheduling for a Safe and Efficient Industrial Process.
+Appl.
+Sci.
+2021, 11, 5042. https://doi.org/10.3390/app11115042